Azure/azure-storage-fuse/README.md

 ## Usage

 ### Mounting
 Once you have installed blobfuse, configure your account credentials either in the template provided in blobfuse folder (connection.cfg), or in the environment variables.
-For brevity, let's use the environment variables:
+For brevity, let's use the following environment variables for authentication using account name and key:

 ```
 export AZURE_STORAGE_ACCOUNT=myaccountname